Smartphone repair company B2X steps up expansion with Indian deal

 "B2X is doing a nice job of stitching together what are all the very disparate processes that go into the aftermarket for mobile phone repair," said Michael Dominy, research director of supply chain services for market research firm Gartner.

-Munich-based B2X said it is taking majority control of The Service Solutions (TSS), an authorised provider of phone repairs for Apple iPhones in India and customer care services provider for a variety of phone makers globally.
+Munich-based B2X said it is taking majority control of The Service Solutions (TSS), an authorized provider of phone repairs for Apple (AAPL.O) iPhones in India and customer care services provider for a variety of phone makers globally.

 Terms of the TSS deal were not disclosed.